 1. I use a standing mixer (KitchenAid) with the dough hook attached.
 A hand held mixer will not be powerful enough to work this dough.

 2. Add all the dry ingredients into the mixer bowl.
-Make a well and pour in the wet ingredients.
+Make a well and pour in the activated yeast/water mixture and the wet ingredients (except the 1/8 cup water).

-5. Stop the machine and scrapped down the sides of the bowl with a buttered dough scraper.
+5. Stop the machine and scrape down the sides of the bowl with a buttered dough scraper.

 6. If the mixture seems dry and does not seem to be coming together to form a pliable dough, with the machine running at medium speed, start adding a little of the 1/8 cup of water.
-Let the machine run for 2 minutes and work in more water the same way if required.
+Let the machine run for ~1 minutes and work in more water the same way if required.
 As you add water, you might worry about the sides of the mixer bowl becoming even more sticky.
 Just stop the machine and scrape down sides of bowl with a buttered dough scrapper and turn the mixer back on.
-Do not be tempted to add flour as it would only bake a very heavy and dry loaf.
+Do not be tempted to add flour as a dry dough would only bake a very heavy and dry loaf.
+On the other hand, do not be afraid to add more water.
+You definitely want a wetter dough as opposed to a dry dough.
 I would rather butter the insides of the mixer bowl lightly, if at all, if I thought it was getting too sticky.
 Err on the side of a more moist dough.
 Keep in mind that the final dough will be a slightly sticky dough.

 10. This dough is very rich and will take a longer time to rise to almost double its size.
 3 to 6 hours on a hot and humid day.
 I prefer to keep the dough refrigerated overnight and up to 2 days tightly covered in a large container.